and703/CI4-Painting-Tag/README.md

-Ini adalah aplikasi CRUD sederhana yang berisi data data Painting-Tag. aplikasi ini menggunakan framework codeigniter versi 4
+This is a simple CRUD application containing Painting-Tag data.
+This application uses codeigniter framework version 4